 In 1930 the falling price of wool forced the partnership to sell out to David McLeod and Leslie Orbell.

 McLeod was a Cambridge graduate, but he came to New Zealand in 1925 and spent four years learning what it takes to be a high country shepherd.
 He found a business partner in Orbell, who was from a well-established farming family in South Canterbury.

 Later he bought out Orbell, and spent the next 40 years at Grasmere, at one stage farming 60,000 acres (24,000 hectares).

 In 1970, David McLeod handed on the farm to his son Ian, who ran it till 1978 when he sold it to Dugal Harcourt.

 Ollie Newbegin bought Cora Lynn next door in 1981, and the Grasmere freehold of 1500 acres (607 hectares) in 1988.
 In 1994 Newbegin began renovations on the historical homestead creating Grasmere Luxury Lodge.
 Ollie built the lodge business up into one of New Zealand’s finest before selling the business to the lodge manager, Tom Butler.
 Grasmere operated as a luxury lodge under Tom’s stewardship until closure of the luxury lodge in 2015.

-Grasmere Lodge reopened in 2018 as a unique mainstream lodge for guests wanting to experience a very special and unique part of New Zealand.
+Grasmere Lodge reopened in 2018 as a unique mainstream facility for guests wanting to experience a rather special and unique part of New Zealand.
 The property is currently largely closed to allow for extensive renovation.
 We hope this will be complete later in the year leading to a unique high-country haven where unforgettable weddings and other events can take place.